Have a memorable Valentine’s Day in Williamsburg Virginia with our top picks for flowers, chocolates, dinner, romantic activities and more!

 Other Romantic Restaurants

-Café Provencal at the Williamsburg Winery – is offering a special menu from Feb.
-14-16 in honor of Valentine’s Day.
-The french-inspired selections include caviar, confit duck, lamb tartare, lobster tail, red snapper, and New York Strip.
-Dessert features smoked vanilla and chocolate mouse , and – of course- the wine list is spectacular.
-There’s no need to rush home after dinner if you chose the Romance of Wessex Hundred Package, a two day couple’s retreat that pulls out all the stops.
-Enjoy a couple’s massage, wine tasting tours, a continental breakfast – and much more.
-If you just have time for a one night stay, the Romantic Winter Escape Hotel Package includes tours, artisanal chocolates, and a $100 voucher for the Café and makes for a fairytale Valentine’s Day that will not be forgotten.
+The Williamsburg Winery is offering a special brunch on February 13, 11AM – 4PM in honor of Valentine’s Day.
+The local-inspired selections include oyster stew, steak and eggs, and Blood Orange Panna Cotta.
+There’s no need to rush home after brunch if you chose the Romance of Wessex Hundred Package, a two day couple’s retreat that pulls out all the stops.
+Enjoy a king room with wood-burning fireplace, couples massage, a wine flight for two, European continental breakfast for two, artisan chocolates, souvenir champagne flutes, – and much more.
+It is sure to be a fairytale Valentine’s Day that will not be forgotten.

 A Ride Through History